ingenmaffen/how-i-met-arch-linux/README.md

 nano /etc/mkinitcpio.conf
 ```

-and add the encryptoin to the hook like
+and add the encryption to the hook like

 ```shell
 ... block encrypt filesystem ...